Snowflake-Labs/sfquickstarts/site/sfguides/src/fine-tune-an-llm-in-snowpark-container-services-with-autotrain/fine-tune-an-llm-in-snowpark-container-services-with-autotrain.md

 ### What is Fine-Tuning?

-Out of the box, LLMs can comprehend natural language but tend to fall short in use cases that require additional context, behavior, or tone.
-While context or specific instructions can be dynamically passed to the LLM, the amount of context, knowledge, or instruction may exceed the context window of a given LLM.
+Out of the box, LLMs can comprehend natural language but tend to fall short in use cases that require additional context, formatting, behavior, or style.
+While context or specific instructions can be dynamically passed to the LLM, the amount of context, knowledge, or instruction may exceed the context window (or memory) of a given LLM.
 In such cases, fine-tuning, or training a model on input-output pairs can be considered.
-As a simplified example, we will be fine-tuning an LLM to understand product metadata in its raw form.
+As a simplified example, we will be fine-tuning an LLM to describe product metadata from its raw form.

 ### What is AutoTrain-Advanced?